bitflut/ng-frrri/docs/ngxs-crud/recipes/population.md

 ]
 ```

 When opening `/posts-with-user`, it will load all posts and then all users of the loaded posts.
-If you are using _PaginatedCrudCollection_, it will do so for every page you load.
+If you are using _PaginatedCollection_, it will do so for every page you load.

 #### Getting one post's comments \(via PopulationStrategy.ForeignId\)